Buying Property in Turkey: Real Estate in Fethiye & Göcek and Turkish Citizenship by Investment

 Who Cannot Purchase?

-• Citizens of countries such as Syria, Armenia, and North Korea
+• Citizens of restricted countries (e.g., Syria, Armenia, North Korea)

-• Buyers aiming to purchase in military or special security zones
+• Buyers seeking property in military or special security zones

-• Transactions in areas where foreign ownership exceeds 10% of total land
+• Purchases in districts where foreign ownership already exceeds 10% of total land

-• Foreigners cannot buy agricultural land over 20,000 m² or planted farmland over 10,000 m², regardless of nationality
+• Regardless of nationality, foreigners cannot acquire agricultural land larger than 20,000 m² or planted farmland larger than 10,000 m²

-• Is the title deed (tapu) clean — free of mortgage, liens, or legal encumbrances?
+• Is the title deed (tapu) free of mortgages, liens, or restrictions?

-• Was the sale paid via a bank transfer?
+• Was the purchase paid via bank transfer (mandatory by law)?

 How Does the Property-Purchase Process for Foreigners in Turkey Proceed?

-1. Preparation of a Sales Agreement: A formal sales contract is drawn up between buyer and seller, covering purchase price, payment schedule, delivery date, etc.—this protects both parties legally.
+• Preparation of a Sales Agreement: A formal sales contract is drawn up between buyer and seller, covering purchase price, payment schedule, delivery date, etc. — this protects both parties legally.

-9. Web‑Title Deed (WebTapu) Application: An application is filed via the Title Deed & Cadastre General Directorate’s online platform.
+• Web-Title Deed (WebTapu) Application: The online government platform of the Title Deed & Cadastre General Directorate where applications are submitted digitally.
+It allows transparency and tracking.
 Required documents include:

 • Foreign Exchange Purchase Certificate (DAB)